1papaya/geoDavey.us/content/projects/making-of-an-icon.md

 tags: ["javascript", "d3", "openlayers"]

 display: true
-blurb: "Building the geoDavey animated globe icon: A journey from a massive granite mountaintop in Swaziland, through the lush forests of Adobe Illustrator and Photoshop, to the open shores of OpenLayers and D3"
+blurb: "A journey from a massive granite mountaintop in Swaziland, through the lush forests of Adobe Illustrator and Photoshop, to the open shores of OpenLayers and D3"
 ---

 import D3Globe from "../../src/components/svg/d3globe";